 Tips to survive breastfeeding with tongue tie & get a perfect latch

 Both of my babies have had pretty terrible latches which made breastfeeding, especially in the beginning, a real challenge!
 Both of them got better over time.
-After dealing with Adelaide’s bad latch I was determined to make sure Darwin had a good latch.
+After dealing with our first baby’s bad latch I was determined to make sure baby #2 had a good latch.
 Well in typical baby fashion he decided to show me who’s boss and ended up having tongue tie.
 Unfortunately there are a lot of myths out there about tongue tie and many parents think that they just have to give up nursing when their baby has tongue tie.

 When we were told about his tongue tie I researched options and while having it cut is a pretty simple procedure there is a possibility of it growing back together and being worse than before.
 Our doctor said as long as he’s still gaining weight, it isn’t really a problem.
 I used my usual way of reasoning and figured that babies and mother’s have probably been dealing with this for centuries and just adapt.
 His wasn’t a severe case either so we just left it alone.

 At the same time, my dreams of that picture perfect latch were totally shot because he just couldn’t get his tongue out far enough.
 Luckily, there are some things you can do to help your baby out.
 My friend shared these exercises with me which she learned from a super famous lactation consultant in NYC.

 Make sure you have a comfortable BACKED place to sit.
 That means a pillow or roll behind your back or neck if necessary at a comfortable height for your legs and feet.
 Have a pillow, boppy or brest friend pillow or whatever you like that can support the weight of the baby for you while you nurse.